KILTprotocol/docs/sdk/02_tutorial/07_verification.md

 1. Take a `VerifiablePresentation` object supplied by a <span className="label-role holder">Holder</span>
 2. Verify that its data is correct
 3. Verify that the <span className="label-role holder">Holder</span> of the `Credential` has authorised and consented to its use in the current context by checking the presentation's signature and attributes.
-4. Verify the authenticity and validity of the credential by checking its on-chain proof created by the Issuer and ensuring it hasn't been revoked since
+4. Verify the authenticity and validity of the credential by checking its on-chain proof created by the Issuer and ensuring it hasn't been revoked since.

 :::info A VerifiablePresentation object